How Educators Can Make the Holidays More Inclusive

 In addition to this great resources, we’ve also linked some information on November and December holidays:

 Earlier this month many of our school communities celebrated this Mexican holiday honoring ancestors with beautiful oferendas and special landings!
 Here are some pre-covid photos from a past Rocketship Day of the Dead celebration as well as some information from PBS on learning about this important Mexican holiday as well as it’s history of cultural appropriation.

 This past week our Hindu and Sikh Rocketeers celebrated two important holidays, Diwali and Bandi Chhor Divas.
 If you and your students would like to learn more about these holidays, check out this video made by Ms. Gagan Kaur from Rocketship Fuerza.
 You won’t be disappointed!

 November 20 honors the memory of the transgender people whose lives were lost in acts of anti-transgender violence.
 Learn more about Trans Awareness Week on Glaad’s website.
 You can also check out these tips for how to be an ally, a glossary of terms and this guide for Parents of Transgender and Gender-Expansive Youth.

 The American story has been profoundly shaped by Native Americans, yet the stories told about Native people are often false and almost always incomplete.
-Register for the National Museum of the Native American’s webinar on December 17th to learn how Native people are actively reshaping these narratives today.
+Read about the Land Back Movement to learn how Native people are actively reshaping these narratives today.
 You can also check out Nashville Public Library’s blog on Tackling Racism in Children’s Classics: The Thanksgiving Story or this teaching Thanksgiving resource compilation from the Center for Racial Justice in Education.